-If you’re wondering what the most important vitamins and supplements to take are, here’s the scoop.
+If you’re wondering about the most important vitamins & supplements to take, here are some top picks.

-Well when it comes to the experts, everyone from Dr. David Sinclair and Dr. Rhonda Patrick to Dr. Peter Attia, Dr. Michael Greger, Dr. Michael Klaper, Dr. Andrew Huberman, and the list goes on, takes supplements.
+Well when it comes to experts, such as Dr. David Sinclair, Dr. Rhonda Patrick, Dr. Peter Attia, Dr. Michael Greger, Dr. Michael Klaper—the list is long!—they all subscribe to the benefits of particular supplements.

-In fact Noble laureate and renowned biochemist Dr. Linus Pauling was a huge fan.
+In fact Noble laureate and renowned biochemist Dr. Linus Pauling was a massive, massive fan.
 He mega-dosed vitamin C and suggested supplements for everyone.
-He said they boost lifespan and well-being.
+And that goes for about every researcher and wellness expert across the board and worth their stripes, including docs who take the very supplements they suggest to patients.

 Cautionary Notes

 The good news is I’ve personally been taking supplements for over 40 years with excellent results.
-A doctor once told me I have the best blood he’d ever seen.
-A neurologist told me he wished he had my brain after an MRI scan.
-It apparently reflected the brain of someone over 30 years younger than my age.
+A doctor once said I have the best blood he’d ever seen, and a neurologist said he wished he had my brain—an MRI scan shaved 30 years off my age.
+(Not saying to boast, only to inform you that they sure haven’t killed me yet!)

-In addition, D3 and zinc deficiencies are “pervasive in the US population,” says PubMed, while another source notes a list of concerning trends:
+In addition, D3 and zinc deficiencies are “pervasive in the US population,” says PubMed, while another source cites a list of concerning trends:

 Percentage of Americans with Common Micronutrient Deficiencies